Tropic Hut Returns To

 Here comes another delivery of wings!
 The event organizers made arrangements with a large meat distributor to park a tractor trailer freezer unit on Fourth Street.
 Folks from the meat company visited us Cookers several times a day to keep us stocked up on wings.

-The entire Tropic Hut staff was made up of folks and relatives of folks who work with or used to work with Colleene at University Medical Billing.
+The entire Tropic Hut staff was made up of folks and relatives of folks who worked with Colleene at University Medical Billing.

 That's Colleene on the left.
 Behind Colleene is Val, fellow medical biller with Colleene.
 Next to Val is her son, Kole, and next to Kole is Val's daughter, Kierra.
 Front center are Russ and Shannon.
 Shannon used to work medical billing with Colleene and Russ is Shannon's husband.